 And, Renaissance Park is known for ‘cardboard hill’ a steep hill you can slide down with some cardboard!
 Think of it like sledding in the summer.
 And, if you don’t have cardboard with you, you’ll likely find some lying around near the hill.

 12. National Medal of Honor Museum

 After checking out the battlefield, you can continue your tour of the American Civil War at the National Medal of Honor Museum.
-The museum features really interesting historic exhibits and is totally free.
+The museum features really interesting historic exhibits.

 13. Sculpture Garden on First Street

 This garden features a peaceful walk through sculptures near the Market Street Bridge.
 The scriptures are unique and made from various materials and since it’s self-guided, it is free!

 There are also more sculptures scattered throughout the art district.
 The art district features murals, and larger than life sculptures.

 14. Check out Spaceship House